AmitwithAPJ/AmitwithAPJ/README.md

 - :seedling: Exploring the areas to Work on.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: I Like to work on different and new ideas irrespective of sector/field.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](your-linkedin-url)